 Iceland travel resources mentioned in the post

 Below are some links that will become useful in planning your budget road trip around Iceland.

-Motorhome Republic – find you perfect road trip campervan with this easy to use booking search engine.
+- Motorhome Republic – find your perfect road trip campervan with this easy-to-use booking search engine.

 - Discover Cars – if you are after renting a smaller car, this is the best website for comparing prices.

 - Booking.com – my go-to website for booking accommodation.